confluentinc/cp-demo/README.md

 	KAFKA_SUPER_USERS=User:client;User:broker;User:ANONYMOUS
 	```

-4. Verify that an authorized user ``client``, that has been authenticated via SASL, can connect.
-Consume some messages from topic ``wikipedia.parsed`` using the authorized super user ``client``.
-It should return some messages.
+4. Verify that an authorized user ``client``, that has been authenticated via SASL, can consume some messages from topic ``wikipedia.parsed`` using the authorized super user ``client``.

 	```bash
 	$ ./$DEMOPATH/listen_wikipedia.parsed.sh SASL
 	```

-5. Verify that this client, if it has been authenticated via SSL, cannot connect.
-Kafka is correctly denying it because with SSL authentication, the principal is ``CN=client,OU=TEST,O=CONFLUENT,L=PaloAlto,ST=Ca,C=US``, which is different from the authorized user ``client``, and thus unauthorized.
-Consume some messages from topic ``wikipedia.parsed`` with a client that authenticates to the SSL port 11091 instead of the SASL_SSL port 9091.
-The client fails with an exception ``org.apache.kafka.common.errors.TopicAuthorizationException: Not authorized to access topics: [wikipedia.parsed]``.
+5. Verify that a client authenticated via SSL cannot consume messages; it fails with an exception ``org.apache.kafka.common.errors.TopicAuthorizationException: Not authorized to access topics: [wikipedia.parsed]``.

 	```bash
 	$ ./$DEMOPATH/listen_wikipedia.parsed.sh SSL